How to Program a Chamberlain Garage Door Opener Remote

 Get your ladder and remote ready before you start.
 The timing matters because the Learn button only stays active for 30 seconds.

-- Set up your ladder under the opener motor
+1. Set up your ladder – Position it safely under the opener motor unit on the ceiling

-- Press and release the Learn button quickly
+3. Press and release the Learn button – Press it quickly once; don't hold it down

-- Watch for the LED light to turn on
+4. Watch for the LED light – The indicator light next to the button should turn on

-- Hold the remote button until the motor light blinks or you hear two clicks
+6. Hold until confirmation – Keep holding the remote button until the motor light blinks or you hear two clicks

 The whole process takes less than a minute once you find the Learn button.